BiassedTomato/donstux/README.md

 # donstux

-## Awesome project by Diana, Arseny, Vladislav % Evgenia
+## Awesome frontend by Diana, Arseny, Vladislav & Evgenia

+Collaborative group project made as the final assignment for a college module.
+A simple frontend for a dog shop.